VladimirYugay/category-level-6D-pose-estimation/README.md

 <br/>
 <p align="center"><img src="images/nocs-nn.png" /></p>
-<p align="center" style="font-size:8px">Fig. 4, He Wang, Srinath Sridhar, Jingwei Huang, Julien Valentin, Shuran Song, Leonidas J. Guibas, Normalized Object Coordinate Space for Category-Level 6D Object Pose and Size Estimation, CVPR</p>
+<p align="center"><sub>Fig. 4, He Wang, Srinath Sridhar, Jingwei Huang, Julien Valentin, Shuran Song, Leonidas J. Guibas, Normalized Object Coordinate Space for Category-Level 6D Object Pose and Size Estimation, CVPR</sub></p>
 <br/>

 The NOCS coordinates prediction problem can be considered as either regression or classification task.
 For regression, NOCS coordinates are directly predicted, but in practice this way of predicting them is quite unstable.
 Instead, authors split the coordinate space along each of the axis in a certain number of bins.
 After that each pixel is classified i.e. referred to one of the bins.
 Experiments with both of the approaches can be seen in the later chapter.